CiscoDevNet/terraform-provider-aci/docs/resources/vrf_fallback_route_group.md

 ## Example Usage ##

-The configuration snippet below creates a Vrf Fallback Route Group with only required attributes.
+The configuration snippet below creates a VRF Fallback Route Group with only required attributes.

 ```hcl